sdsc/sdsc-summer-institute-2022/2.5_data_management/FILESYSTEMS.md

 [xdtr108@exp-1-17 ~]$
 ```

+Let's see if there are any other NVMe drives on the compute nodes.

 ```
 [xdtr108@exp-1-17 ~]$ df -Th | grep nvme
 /dev/nvme0n1p1                                          ext4      916G   67G  804G   8% /scratch
 ```

+What other filesystems are available?

 ```
 df -Th | less